jasonrhodes/jasonrhodes.github.io/_posts/2013-04-20-calm-down-javascript.md

 tags: [javascript, functions]
 ---

-I've been writing a lot of JavaScript lately, mostly for browser interactions, animations, and single-page navigation control.
-As you begin to attach more callbacks to the window's onscroll event, you become aware of just how often that event fires, and how costly it becomes if your callbacks are doing anything remotely intense.
+I've been writing a lot of JavaScript lately, mostly for browser interactions, animations, and single-page navigation controls.
+As you begin to attach more callbacks to the window's onscroll event, you become aware of just how jumpy that event is, and how costly it becomes if your callbacks are doing anything remotely intense.

 I'd heard of the concepts of throttling and debouncing before&mdash;mostly from [Underscore](http://underscorejs.org)&mdash;but a library isn't always necessary, especially for two small utility functions.
 Not to mention it'd be nice to fully understand what throttling and debouncing are, what the difference is, and how they work.

-I started by trying to understand how Underscore does it.
+I started by reading through the Underscore docs for the _.throttle and _.debounce functions, which basically say something like this.

 > **A throttled function** will only actually call the original function at most once per every `wait` milliseconds.
 >
 > **A debounced function** will postpone its execution until after `wait` milliseconds have elapsed since the last time it was invoked.

-The first fifty times I read those descriptions, I couldn't tell the difference, so I started with throttling, which basically looks like this:
+The first fifty times I read those descriptions, I couldn't tell the difference, so I decided to make my own versions.
+I started with throttling.

 ```javascript
 var last;